nicholasbarnfield/nicholasbarnfield.github.io/_pages/research.md

 Invited talks
 ---

+Séminaire Doctoran (January 16, 2024)
+Laboratoire de Mathématiques de Besançon, Besançon (online) *On the Ziv-Merhav theorem beyond Markovianity*

+The Seminars on Undergraduate Mathematics in Montreal (January 5, 2024) Université du Québec à Montréal (UQÀM), Montréal *Entropic estimators in information theory*

 Mini-workshop on Entropies for Complex processes (December 9, 2023)
 Mathematical institute of the Serbian Academy of Sciences and Arts, Belgrade (online)
-*Return times and waiting times as entropy estimators III: Merhav–Ziv Estimator*
+*Return times and waiting times as entropy estimators III: Ziv–Merhav Estimator*

 Recent Progress in Statistical Mechanics (December 3, 2023)
-Winter Meeting of the Canadian Mathematical Society, Montréal (Québec)
-*On the Ziv-Merhav theorem beyond Markovianity*
+Winter Meeting of the Canadian Mathematical Society, Montréal *On the Ziv-Merhav theorem beyond Markovianity*

 Undergraduate Research Conference (August 18, 2022)
-McGill University, Montréal (Québec)
+McGill University, Montréal
 *Estimating entropic quantities using recurrences and waiting times*